Classes begin August 17, 2015 and run through June 11, 2016.

 Born and raised in Florida, JoAnna Schmidt began training at Central Florida Ballet when she was seven years old.
 After ten years under the instruction of Vasile Petrutiu, Heather Fryxell, and Vladimir Bykov, she graduated from the Central Florida Ballet Academy in 2010.
 In the fall of the same year, JoAnna joined the Graduate Program in the Pittsburgh Ballet Theatre School on scholarship.
-After spending two years as a Grad student, JoAnna is excited to be in her 2nd season as a company member at Pittsburgh Ballet Theatre.
+After spending two years as a Grad student, JoAnna is excited to be in her 4th season as a company member at Pittsburgh Ballet Theatre.
 She has received additional training from summer programs at Miami City Ballet, Bolshoi Ballet Academy and Jacob's Pillow.

 (Meredith is in the turtle neck leotard in the video above)